Sm0k367/story-board/README.md

-# ✨🎬 StoryWeaver: Hollywood in Your Terminal 🎬✨
+# ✨🎬 StoryBoard: Hollywood in Your Terminal 🎬✨

 > **Revolutionize storyboarding and video creation with open-source AI copilots, not corporate overlords.**

 ---

-## 🚀 What is StoryWeaver?
+## 🚀 What is StoryBoard?

-*StoryWeaver* isn’t just a chatbot—it’s a crew of creative AI “video agents” built to riff, storyboard, and compose cinematic scenes from your ideas.
+*StoryBoard* isn’t just a chatbot—it’s a crew of creative AI “video agents” built to riff, storyboard, and compose cinematic scenes from your ideas.
 Take your story from conversation to illustrated board to GIF or video, no velvet ropes, no studio execs.
 All modular, all open-source, all yours.

 ---